nathan-au/fiam-2026-factors/experiments/xgb/README.md

 This script's job was to test whether nonlinear structure in the 147 characteristics beats the linear floor — for direct next-month return prediction, under this grid and this construction, it does not.
-The next candidates worth trying are the ones in `docs/PAPERS.md` that target the documented weaknesses more directly: Kozak-Nagel-Santosh shrinkage or Freyberger-Neuhierl-Weber selection for the prediction step (both aimed at the multicollinearity/redundancy problem neither OLS nor XGBoost's
+The next candidates worth trying are the ones in `docs/RESEARCH.md` Part III that target the documented weaknesses more directly: Kozak-Nagel-Santosh shrinkage or Freyberger-Neuhierl-Weber selection for the prediction step (both aimed at the multicollinearity/redundancy problem neither OLS nor XGBoost's